discoposse/tracerator/CONTRIBUTING.md

-# Contributing to Mooncake Traces
+# Contributing to Realistic LLM Traces

-Thank you for your interest in contributing to this repository!
-It contains production-derived request traces from the [Mooncake](https://github.com/kvcache-ai/Mooncake) project (used in the FAST'25 paper) along with tools to analyze, extend, and generate new traces that preserve realistic enterprise LLM serving patterns.
+Thank you for your interest in contributing!
+This repository hosts production-derived LLM serving traces (starting with the Mooncake / Kimi collection) along with tools to analyze them and generate controllable extensions that preserve the statistical properties that matter for real systems research and performance modeling.

 ## How to Contribute

 ### Reporting Issues
 - Use the GitHub issue tracker.
-- For trace-related questions (format, semantics, KVCache hash_ids, etc.), please reference the original [Mooncake paper](Mooncake/Mooncake-FAST25.pdf) and [WORKLOAD_NARRATIVE.md](Mooncake/WORKLOAD_NARRATIVE.md).
+- For questions about a specific collection, refer to its documentation (e.g., the Mooncake [narrative](Mooncake/WORKLOAD_NARRATIVE.md) and paper).
 - When reporting bugs in the generator UI or scripts, include:
   - The exact command or steps
   - Python / Streamlit version